 • Littlejohn Wildlife Management Area: 18.8 miles marked trails.
 Off Co.
 Rte.
 17, Littlejohn Drive, Redfield and Boylston.
 800/388-8244 x251.
 Map of Littlejohn State WMA

 • Rice Creek Field Station at SUNY Oswego: Trails to ski, hike, or bike; watch wildlife from the indoor viewing area; see exhibits inside building.
-Open to the public most Saturdays, 9am – 3pm; call ahead.
+Open to the public most Saturdays, 9am to 3pm and weekdays from 9am to 4:30pm.
+Trails open during daylight hours.
 Thompson Rd., Oswego.
-315/312-7961.
+315-312-6677

 • Sandy Creek Community Park: 1.5 miles marked trails.
 Off US Rte.
 11, Sandy Creek.